xdobry/rdfglance/Readme.md

 Defined prefixes are taken from the input file if possible.

-The program assumes that the RDF nodes (tripples) are organized using RDFS (RDF Schema).
+The program assumes that the RDF nodes (triples) are organized using RDFS (RDF Schema).
 So every node have a assigned rdf type.
 The program index and show all data using these types.

 Some features of RDF are not supported very well.
 This includes: